abhisheksinghvi09/RectAIfy/frontend/README.md

 ## 🌐 API Integration

-The interface connects to the RealityCheck API with the following endpoints:
+The interface connects to the RectAIfy API with the following endpoints:

 - `POST /v1/analyze` - Submit ideas for analysis
 - `GET /v1/analyses/{id}` - Retrieve analysis results